Carbon Reduction Input Fields

 The reduction of the total quantity of refrigerants used in the buildings HVAC+R system.

-Refrigerant Specification
+Refrigerant GWP

 The average global warming potential (GWP) of refrigerants used in the buildings HVAC+R system.